CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'security headers', 'XSS', 'clickjacking', 'security audits', 'Content Security Policy', 'hardening web applications' - these are terms developers naturally use when seeking this functionality.
+Includes strong natural keywords users would say: 'security headers', 'XSS', 'clickjacking', 'MIME sniffing', 'security audits', 'Content Security Policy', 'hardening web applications'.
+These cover the main terms a developer would use when seeking this skill.

 3 / 3